dltorrise/Youtube-Gif-Creations/README.md

 Youtube & Giphy

-## Rough Breakdown of Tasks

-- Create a Layout (dark layout)
-- Fetch the APIs (creating buttons to search)
-- Append them onto the screen, once they are searched
-- Select a video and gif of choice (event.target)
-- Create a video based on those choices (based on what you select that will be appended to a different part of the screen and once you click create video, this will take you to a different page with the new video and save it in local storage)
-- Create a button to go back to search and view last five videos in local storage
-- Save the last five videos in local storage
-- Make it look nice
+## Development

+The cool thing about developing this project is that I learned in the branch testing-branch a good way to develop websites.
+It's best to lay everything out so that you can simulataneously check if different parts of the code are working.

 ## Acknowledgements

-[Red Panther] helped me with the play, pause, and stop buttons in the Youtube Iframe API with [this video}(https://www.youtube.com/watch?v=5Y-aYA6YLlg) on his YouTube Channel.
+[Red Panther] helped me with the play, pause, and stop buttons in the Youtube Iframe API with [this video](https://www.youtube.com/watch?v=5Y-aYA6YLlg) on his YouTube Channel.

 I also got help from [ThirteeNov Coding Tutorials](https://www.youtube.com/@ThirteeNov) in [his video](https://www.youtube.com/watch?v=QkWOaqGn9Vg&t=183s) about dynamically playing videos in iframe.